 Fatigue, bloating, inflamed skin & food sensitivities are accepted as the norm in today’s society.
 In fact, many people put up with these uncomfortable symptoms for most of their lives without understanding why they are there.
-The truth is, the presence of these kinds of symptoms is your body's way of communicating to you that there is a deeper issue.
-For many, these symptoms may stem from intestinal permeability, commonly known as Leaky Gut Syndrome (LGS).
+The truth is, the presence of these kinds of symptoms is your body’s way of communicating to you that there is a deeper issue.
+For many, these symptoms may stem from Leaky Gut Syndrome (LGS).

-Along the inside of the digestive tract there is a net-like lining of tiny holes that controls which substances pass from the gut through to the bloodstream.
-When this lining is damaged, large molecules such as undigested food, toxins and microbes are able to pass through the lining, causing an immune response that results in chronic inflammation.
+Along the inside of the digestive tract, there is a net-like lining of tiny holes that control which substances pass from the gut through to the bloodstream.
+When this lining is damaged, large molecules such as undigested food, toxins, and microbes are able to pass through the lining, causing an immune response that results in chronic inflammation.

 Causes

-There are a number of factors that can contribute to the destruction of the lining in the digestive tract including - a high sugar and/or fat diet, chronic stress, excessive alcohol consumption, food allergies, gastrointestinal infections, bacterial imbalance, yeast overgrowth, antibiotics and non-steroidal anti-inflammatory drugs(1).
+There are a number of factors that can contribute to the destruction of the lining in the digestive tract including - low stomach acid production, a high sugar diet, chronic stress, excess grain and wheat consumption, excessive alcohol consumption, food allergies, gastrointestinal infections, bacterial imbalance, yeast overgrowth, antibiotics and non-steroidal anti-inflammatory drugs(1).

 Symptoms